acconeer/acconeer-python-exploration/docs/a111/algo/adding_your_own_algorithm_module/guide.rst

 Note about file structure
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 We at Acconeer have split up this file in multiple files and put those files in a folder.
-This is not necessary to do for your first example, but if you want to look att how we have done things, you can find the corresponding classes and functions in the following places:
+This is not necessary to do for your first example, but if you want to look at how we have done things, you can find the corresponding classes and functions in the following places:

 +-------------------+----------------------------------------------------------------------------------+